ccnmtl/compiled/content/articles/teaching-digital-humanities-on-a-laptop.md

 author_name: "Jonah Bossewitch"
 author_url: "http://alchemicalmusings.org/about/"
 date: "2014-07-23"
 lede: "This summer Graham Sack, a doctoral student in the English department is teaching an introductory course in Digital Humanities called ''Computational Methods for Literary and Cultural Criticism''.
-Together with CCNMTL, Graham developed a cutting edge approach, using a web-based programming environment called IPython Notebook, to teach programing to novices."
+Together with CCNMTL, Graham developed a cutting edge approach, using a web-based programming environment called IPython Notebook, to teach programming to novices."
 poster: "book-computer.jpg"
 topics:
 - Projects